onekiloparsec/vuex-module-generator/README.md

 ## LCRUSD ?

-It is a simple way to distinguish actions made on a RESTful backend, because names based on a HTTP verbs, or the usual `CRUD` acronym aren't sophisticated enough.
-For instance, a `POST` request to a `list` endpoint creates an object, while a `GET` fetches the list of all these objects.
-It is more readable, at the functional app code level, to distinguish them.
+It is a simple way to distinguish actions made on a RESTful backend, because names based on HTTP verbs, or the usual `CRUD` acronym aren't sophisticated enough.
+For instance, a `GET` request to a `list` endpoint fetches an object, while a `GET` on the list endpoint returns all the resource objects.
+It is more readable, at the functional app code level, to distinguish these two "reads".

 Hence, quite logically: